pramnora/qb64/language/data/README.md

 A large part of being a programmer is knowing...

 - what kind of data structure is best suited to store the program data items
-- what is the best way to store/retrieve such data items
+- what is the best way to read and retrieve such data items

 ...for example, the programmer will tend to think awful hard about this...;
 'before' even attempting to go write their program.